 First, I tested out staining it.

-And while I love fall, but I hate orange (did I mention to you that I hate orange??)
+And while I love vibrant colors, I hate orange (did I mention to you that I hate orange??)

-But since this was supposed to be “Fall” themed, I thought I would give it a try.
+I thought I would give it a try, though.

 Daggonit if it didn’t look like crap!
 It was reminiscent of a giant Lego!